Ansar Khalifa Philippines

 Ansar Khalifa Philippines (AKP), also referred to as Ansar al-Khilafah in the Philippines and Ansarul Khilafah Philippines (أنصار الخلافة في الفلبين) was a Philippine-based militant group split from Moro Islamic Liberation Front (MILF), emerged in August 2014 when it released a video pledging allegiance to ISIS.
 The Armed Forces of the Philippines characterized the group as "bandits" engaging in cattle rustling and extortion activities.
 Malaysia listed the group as terrorist organization in 2019.
+In Mid-2021, the Philippine Government had announced that Ansar Khalifa Philippines (AKP) has been dismantled.

 Background

 Ansar Khalifa Philippines was allegedly based in the provinces of South Cotabato and Sarangani and was initially led by Abu Sharifah.
 The group was considered to have the closest link to ISIS fighters in Syria among local terrorist groups in the Philippines.

 Mohammad Jaafar Maguid, identified as the leader of Ansar Khalifa Philippines, was killed in an operation conducted by the National Intelligence Coordinating Agency and the Philippine National Police on January 5, 2017, in Kiamba, Sarangani.
 Maguid was said to have been trained by Zulkifli Abdhir in bomb-making.
 A few weeks later, the group's new leader, Abdullah Nilong, was captured by policemen in Polomolok, South Cotabato.

 In October 2017, Maguid's widow, Karen Aizha Hamidon, was arrested for recruiting fighters and spreading propaganda related to the Battle of Marawi and the Maute group.
 Filipino authorities attributed 296 social media posts related to "recruiting to the ranks of the ISIS-affiliated Muslim militants" in Marawi to her authorship.
 She was also identified as a "close associate" of Musa Cerantonio, an Australian Islamic scholar and ISIL supporter.